kacheio/docs/docs/intro/quick-start.md

 # Quick Start

-The following describes how to run kache on a locally with Docker.
+The following describes how to run kache locally with Docker.

 ### Set up a docker-compose